EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-define-a-singleton.md

 };
 ```

-3. For ease of use we define a type alias `singleton_type` based on the `eosio::singleton` template type, parametarized with a random name `"testsingletona"` and the `testtable` data structure defined above
+3. For ease of use define a type alias `singleton_type` based on the `eosio::singleton` template type, parametarized with a random name `"testsingletona"` and the `testtable` data structure defined above
 ```diff
 struct [[eosio::table]] testtable {
    name primary_value;